 - I may occasionally call on others to help with answers, to tap into group wisdom.

-- I am not trained as a therapist.
+- I am not a therapist.
 Please do not rely on words in this space to make your own major or minor decisions.

 - Readers are encouraged to weigh in thoughtfully and respectfully.
 I ask everyone to remember that this is a teaching endeavor rather than a shaming endeavor, and that we aim to bring light rather than heat.
 It’s my belief that people do the best they can with what they have to work with, and our goal is to give folks more to work with.